Perturbative calculations of nucleon-deuteron elastic scattering in chiral effective field theory: Faddeev equation with Deformed Contour

-For neutron-deuteron scattering, where the charge of proton does not play a rule, the Faddeev equation can be greatly simplified by assuming the three nucleons are identical fermions.
-The particle-exchange operators are crucial for implementing this property.
-If $P_{ij}$ denotes the exchange of the two nucleons labeled by $i$ and $j$, the $3N$ permutation operator $P$ we need is the sum of the cyclic and anticyclic permutation of the three nucleons:
+For nucleon-deuteron scattering, the Faddeev equation can be greatly simplified because the three nucleons are identical fermions.
+Particle-exchange operators are crucial for enforcing the fermionic nature of the nucleons.
+If $P_{ij}$ denotes the exchange of the two nucleons labeled $i$ and $j$, the $3N$ permutation operator $P$ is the sum of the cyclic and anticyclic permutations of the three nucleons \cite{Glockle-Fewbody83}:

-In practical implementation, the permutation operator $P$ is projected onto the Jacobi partial-wave basis \eqref{eqn:Jacobi3NBasis}:
+In practice, the permutation operator $P$ is projected onto the Jacobi partial-wave basis \eqref{eqn:Jacobi3NBasis}:

 where

 and